-As we show here, a few perturbations of how far back in time we should look have already been tested by academics.
+As we show in our blog about intermediate-term momentum, a few perturbations of how far back in time we should look have already been tested by academics.
 The chart below is from Jegadeesh and Titman in 1993.
 They show that the best performing strategy ranks stocks on their past 12-months returns, and holds for 3 months (forming overlapping portfolios).

 Thus, 12-month momentum looks reasonable.

 Why drop the most recent month?

 Notice that we look at 12_2 momentum, not 12_1 momentum.
 But why skip the most recent month?
 The reason why relates to the short-term reversal effect associated with momentum.

 There is an academic finding that short-term momentum actually has a reversal affect, whereby the previous winners (measured over the past month) do poorly the next month, while the previous losers (measured over the past month) do well the next month.
 We document the findings in this article about short-term return reversals.